-To avoid a repeating of this problem, discussion this time needs to focus on how the system would benefit taxpayers in simple black and white terms.
+To avoid a repeat of this problem, discussion this time needs to focus on how the system would benefit taxpayers in simple black and white terms.

 For example, the system would enable implementation of policy that combines tax reduction and payment of benefits.
 Taxpayers can benefit from tax cuts while low-income earners who are exempt from tax payment can receive handouts.
-Such a tax deduction system, combined with benefits, can be introduced to support the working poor and child-rearing families.
+Such a tax credit system, combined with benefits, can be introduced to support the working poor and child-rearing families.

-Similar systems are already in place in the United States and Europe.
-It is a well-designed system that can also help ameliorate the regressive nature of the consumption tax-which has a greater impact on the poor than the rich-and address the issue of unpaid public pension insurance premiums.
+Similar systems are already in place in the United States and most Europen countries.
+It is a well-designed system that can also help ameliorate the regressive nature of the consumption tax--which has a greater impact on the poor than the rich--and address the issue of unpaid public pension insurance premiums.

-In Scandinavian countries and

-France, tax authorities notify taxpayers of their personal income based on their ID numbers.
+In Scandinavian countries and France, tax authorities notify taxpayers of their personal income based on their ID numbers.
 It allows taxpayers to file tax returns by simply confirming the information provided by tax authorities.
+This system is called "pre-populated tax